Nakerdev/naker.dev/data/blog/III-unit-testing-guide-cpp.md

 date: '2025-01-06'
 tags: ['C++', 'Testing']
 draft: false
-summary: 'We'll discuss how we can integrate our unit tests into our continuous integration environment, undoubtedly an essential aspect for a development team composed of multiple people'
+summary: 'We will discuss how we can integrate our unit tests into our continuous integration environment, undoubtedly an essential aspect for a development team composed of multiple people.'
 ---

 In this final part, we'll discuss how we can integrate our unit tests into our continuous integration environment, undoubtedly an essential aspect for a development team composed of multiple people.